 Radley History Club is based in the village of Radley in Oxfordshire and has 50+ members.
 The Club’s purpose is to study the history of Radley and the surrounding area by any suitable means that members desire.
 Meetings with a speaker are normally held at the Church of St James the Great, Radley.
-Current Government restrictions mean that meetings are currently being held using the virtual online platform Zoom (Zoom privacy information).
+The Club is a member of the British Local History Association, Oxfordshire Local History Association and Oxfordshire Buildings Record.

-- what personal data the Club collects from (i) its members, (ii) people ordering Club publications or guest links to Zoom meetings and (iii) people interviewed as part of the Club’s oral history programme; and (iv) guests at speaker meetings
+- what personal data the Club collects from (i) its members, (ii) people ordering Club publications online; (iii) people interviewed as part of the Club’s oral history programme; and (iv) guests at speaker meetings

 - the personal data held by the Club on booked and prospective speakers at its monthly meetings